October 29, 2024

 Why It Happens:

-Leaf browning can simply be a sign of natural aging.
-Older leaves eventually turn brown and die off as part of the plant’s life cycle.
+The leaves turning brown can simply be a sign of your peace lily getting older.
+As they age naturally the leaves will turn brown and die as part of its life cycle.

 What You Can Do: